School system was also surprised by price tag for Tennessee High renovations

-The Bristol Tennessee City Council members are not the only ones shocked by the $44 million price tad of the proposed Tennessee High School renovations – Dr. Annette Tudor, the Bristol Tennessee director of schools, was also surprised.
+The Bristol Tennessee City Council members are not the only ones shocked by the $44 million price tag of the proposed Tennessee High School renovations — Dr. Annette Tudor, the Bristol, Tennessee director of schools, was also surprised.

 “It’s disappointing, obviously, that it’s come in at the price that it’s come in, and I don’t know if waiting a couple of years is going to make a difference,” she said.